gndplayground/cra-ts/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and `--typescript`
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and `--typescript`.
+Feel free to clone it.

 ## What Include